vincentcasseau/vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-chemistry.md

 4. charged atoms
 5. electrons

-In the <dict>thermoDEM</dict> dictionary, uncomment all species listed in the <dict>hTCReactions#name</dict> dictionary - **and comment out those that are not present**.
-All species listed in the <dict>hTCReactions#name</dict> dictionary should also be present in the <dirname>0/</dirname> directory.
+All species listed in the <dict>hTCReactions#name</dict> dictionary should also be present in <dict>thermoDEM</dict> and the <dirname>0/</dirname> directory.
 This is discussed in [G. Initial conditions](https://vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-initial-conditions/#2-species-mass-fractions).

 ### 1.3 Printing species quantities
 In the <dict>hTCProperties</dict> dictionary, switch <dictval>on</dictval>/<dictval>off</dictval> any of these booleans to print the desired fields